tingold/pgdog/docs/docs/index.md

 secrets can be safely encrypted, like Kubernetes or AWS EC2.

 Both files need to be placed in the current working directory (CWD) for pgDog to detect them.
-Alternatively, you can pass the `--config` and `--secrets` arguments when starting the pooler.
+Alternatively, you can pass the `--config` and `--secrets` arguments with their locations when starting the pooler.

 #### Example `pgdog.toml`